 Distance: Skamania to Camas: 20 miles | Camas to Vancouver: 14 miles

-Today you’ll head west on Highway 14 toward Vancouver, soaking in the views along the way.
+Head west on Highway 14 toward Vancouver, soaking in the views along the way.
 Energize yourself for your drive with the perfect cup of joe.
 Whether you’re grabbing it to go or soaking in the views on their cozy porch, Cabin Drive-Thru won’t disappoint.
 This local spot boasts a menu brimming with coffee concoctions and a mix of sweet and savory bites.
-Another stellar option for a morning pick-me-up is Big Foot Coffee Roasters.
-Here you can enjoy freshly roasted coffee paired with a tempting selection of baked goods and pastries.

-Before reaching Vancouver, stop by Camas to experience a blend of small-town charm and natural beauty.
+Stop by Camas to experience a blend of small-town charm and natural beauty.
 Wander down the town’s tree-lined streets and explore the local shops.
 For a dose of nature, venture to nearby Lacamas Lake.
-Here, take in the picturesque views or stretch your legs on one of the walking trails surrounding the lake.
+Here, take in the picturesque views or stretch your legs on one of the walking trails along the lake.

 Once you arrive in Vancouver, make your way to the waterfront and scope out the vibrant food scene.
-Seafood lovers will find haven at Wildfin’s What a Catch Fishbar, which serves up fish and chips and other seafood items spring through fall.
+Wildfin’s What a Catch Fishbar serves up fish and chips and other seafood items from spring through fall.
 If pizza is calling your name, Ruse Brewing Crust Collective is the place to be, offering specialty pies that are perfect for sharing.
 For those with a hankering for burgers, Stack 571 is a fantastic option.
 Plus, each spot features kid-friendly menus.

-Once your appetite is satisfied, wander along the charming waterfront.
-The area boasts several parks and paved paths that offer breathtaking views of the Columbia River.
-If visiting in the summer, the kids can enjoy some water fun at the captivating Headwaters Wall, which includes an interactive feature perfect for splashing around.
+Once your appetite is satisfied, wander along the waterfront’s paved paths for views of the Columbia River.
+If visiting in the summer, the kids can enjoy some water fun at the Headwaters Wall, which includes an interactive splash feature.
+Don’t miss swinging by Pop-Local to pick up some souvenirs.
+This retail space showcases products crafted by local makers and brands.

 Visit Fort Vancouver